List of photographic films: Black and white films

-Colour negative films
+Color negative films

 dubblefilm

-A range of 'creative' colour films launched in 2017 in conjunction with mobile app 'dubble'.
-The films were produced by KONO! a small European analogue photographic company based in Austria.
+A range of 'creative' color films launched in 2017 in conjunction with mobile app 'dubble'.
+The films were produced by Kono! a small European analogue photographic company based in Austria.
 In 2019 they announced a tie up with Revelog also in Austria, films will now offer 36 exp, effects are improved and some films were renamed.